2i2c-org/infrastructure/docs/howto/operate/new-cluster/new-cluster.md

   Primary identifier to 'group' together resources.
 - `project_id`: GCP Project ID to create resources in.
   Should be the id, rather than display name of the project.
+- `billing_account_id`: The billing account id associated with the project, used to setup budget alerts.
+You can find this by going into the `Billing` panel on the cloud console.
+If we don't have access to the billing account, set `budget_alert_enabled` variable to false.
+- `budget_alert_amount`: The amount of money that we don't want to go over every month for this project.
+An alert will be sent to `support@2i2c.org` if the *forecasted* spend at the end of the month goves over this number, or if actual spend goes over 80% of this number.
+  See [](topic:budget-alerts) for more information.
+It defaults to USD as currency, but you can choose other currencies by setting `budget_alert_currency`.
 - `regional_cluster`: Set to true to provision a [GKE Regional Highly Available cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/regional-clusters).
   Costs ~70$ a month, but worth it for the added reliability for most